International grand prix horse show coming to Blowing Rock

-BLOWING ROCK — World-class competitors from multiple countries will be invited to Blowing Rock for the $50,000 James H. Fisher International Grand Prix on Saturday, Sept.
+BLOWING ROCK — Show jumpers from six different countries promised to feature world-class competitors will be invited to Blowing Rock for the $50,000 James H. Fisher International Grand Prix on Saturday, Sept.
 21, at the L.M.
 Tate Show Grounds, starting at 2 p.m.

 “Even though this event is not part of the annual Blowing Rock Charity Horse Show, the objectives of the Fisher Memorial Foundation fit perfectly with our own,” said John Vann, local volunteer and liasion with the BRCHS Foundation.
 “We are privileged to host this extraordinary event at the Broyhill Preserve and are working hard to make this an exceptional day to honor the memory of James Fisher and his love of show jumping.”